-Our Ashrams are located in 3 places in South India and one in London.
+Our Ashrams are located in 3 places in South India.

 Lalitananda Ashram (Vadarevu, near Chirala), AP, India